Our team is passionate about amplifying diverse voices across industries.

 Girls Write Now is the first writing and mentoring organization for girls and gender-expansive youth.
 We are a passionate and multi-generational community with a 25-year track record of success.

 These positions—all rooted in writing, mentoring, equity and wellness—will lead Girls Write Now through an exciting period of growth as we build a powerhouse of unheard voices across industries.

-All positions are full-time with a competitive salary and benefits package.
+All full-time positions feature a competitive salary and benefits package.
 Please note all staff are currently remote.
 Once safety allows, we will resume in-person programming, and staff will be required to be located in New York City.

 Girls Write Now strives to have a diverse, equitable, and inclusive team.
 We encourage candidates from diverse and/or historically underrepresented backgrounds to apply for any of our opportunities/open positions.
 We are committed to equal employment opportunity regardless of race, color, ancestry, religion, sex, national origin, sexual orientation, age, citizenship, marital status, disability, gender identity or any other legally protected status.